vguleaev/vguleaev.dev/src/content/blog/why-i-dont-like-implementing-queues.md

 The problem in this scenario is that multiple workers will try to read and write to the same table concurrently.
 Fetching either already processed tasks or overwriting each other.
 So you will either make sure only one worker always works at a time, or you will have to deal with implementing some locking mechanisms. 🔒

 This also defeats the purpose of having multiple workers in the first place.
-You can not reduce processing time and scale workers anymore. 🐌
+You can not reduce processing time or scale workers anymore. 🐌

 Additionally, polling overhead from cron job, updating tasks status and locking can lead to some load to database, which could be easily avoided by using proper queue.